Sandakada pahana: Kandy and Gampola periods

-By the time of the Gampola and Kandy Kingdoms, the design of the sandakada pahana had changed drastically.
+By the time of the Gampola and Kandyan Kingdoms, the design of the sandakada pahana had changed drastically.
 The concentric bands were no longer there, and the shape of the once semi circular stone slab had become almost triangular.
 A lotus was carved in the middle of the stone slab, which was surrounded by an elaborate pattern of liyavel.
-These moonstones were of less craftsmanship that the moonstones carved during Anuradhapura and Polonnaruwa period.
+These moonstones were of less craftsmanship than the moonstones carved during Anuradhapura and Polonnaruwa period.

 Symbolism

 Historians believe that the carvings of the sandakada pahana symbolise a religious meaning.
 The widely accepted interpretation is that of historian Senarath Paranavithana.
-According to Paranavitana, the sandakada pahana symbolises the cycle of Saṃsāra.
-The liyavel symbolise worldly desires (Taṇhā) and the lotus depicts the final achievement of Nirvana.
+According to Paranavitana, the sandakada pahana symbolises the cycle of saṃsāra.
+The liyavel symbolise worldly desires (taṇhā) and the lotus depicts the final achievement of nirvana.
 The elephant, bull, lion and horse depict birth, decay, disease and death respectively.
 As there is a myth saying that the swans are capable of separating milk from a mixture of water and milk, the swans symbolise the distinction between good and bad.